djallen89/gremlin/README.md

 + parallel16\_bench.sh
 + parallel\_bench.sh

-If your cpu has some other number of cores, you can modify parallel\_bench.sh to run the parallel benchmark for you.
+If your cpu has some other number of cores, you can call runjob.sh to run your parallel benchmark for you, specifying the number of threads as the first argument, and the benchmark as the second argument.